-For each L-value shown in Figures 10 and 11, the energy of the highest Explorer 45 energy channel showing a nearly isotropic pitch angle distribution was assumed to be E | | min (the minimum parallel ion energy subject to cyclotron resonance with a band of waves), and the pitch angles corresponding to the chosen value of $E{t,t}$ was calculated for all higher energy channels.
+For each L-value shown in Figures 10 and 11, the energy of the highest Explorer 45 energy channel showing a nearly isotropic pitch angle distribution was assumed to be E (the minimum parallel ion energy subject to cyclotron resonance with a band of waves), and the pitch angles corresponding to the chosen value of E, was calculated for all higher energy channels.
 These pitch angles have been indicated by vertical ticks on the distributions.
-Distributions with ticks at $0^{\,0}$ and 180° give the chosen value of E. I.min, though these distributions are not shown at all L-values in the figures because of the use of only selected energy channels.
-Notice that to within the accuracy of the pitch angle measurements (which is 22° for $\stackrel{<}{\sim}$ 104 keV and 33 $^{\circ}$ for E>104 keV), the pitch angle distributions are nearly isotropic between the ticks, i.e. for $E{11}^{<E}$ [1.min] At larger E{11} (pitch angles approaching 0^0 and 180^0), the distributions become rounded.
-For all L-values shown, the ticks quite accurately separate regions of nearly isotropic distributions at lower values of E , from regions of rounded distributions at higher values of E,,.
+Distributions with ticks at 0^0 and 180° give the chosen value of E the though these distributions are not shown at all L-values in the figures because of the use of only selected energy channels.
+Notice that to within the accuracy of the pitch angle measurements (which is 22° for $^{<}$ -104 keV and 33 [°] for E>104 keV), the pitch angle distributions are nearly isotropic between the ticks, i.e., for $E{\parallel} < E{\parallel}$.min At larger E{11} (pitch angles approaching 0^{0} and 180^{0}), the distributions become rounded.
+For all L-values shown, the ticks quite accurately separate regions of nearly isotropic distributions at lower values of $E{1,1}$ from regions of rounded distributions at higher values of E11.